amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 ![CodePipeline Create CodeBuild](images/2-cp-create-cb.png)

-In the "AWS CodeBuild service role" section, make sure **Create a service role in your account** is selected and leave the name as default.
+In the "AWS CodeBuild service role" section, select **Choose an existing service role from your account**, and for **Role name**, choose the CodeBuild service role created for you by CloudFormation.
+It will look like ***EnvironmentName*-CodeBuildServiceRole**.

 Scroll down to the "Advanced" section, and under "Environment Variables", set these three variables: